aergoio/heraj/docs/source/model/aergokey.rst

 Import
 ------

-You can import aergo key from a different format.
+You can import AergoKey from a different format.

 Import with wif.